Megan-0401/browser-quiz-game/README.md

     -   On desktop (/tablet), buttons are displayed in a 2x2 grid
 -   The score will appear in the top right corner of the page
 -   The message and `next question` button will appear underneath the question div
--   (Additional) The hint button will appear on the left side of the question div

 ### TypeScript